circleci/circleci-docs/jekyll/_cci2/ssh-access-jobs.md

 you need to.

 The build VM will remain available for an SSH connection for **10 minutes after the build finishes running** and then automatically shut down.
 (Or you can cancel it.)
-Once you SSH into the build, the connection will remain open for **two hours**.
+After you SSH into the build, the connection will remain open for **two hours**.

 **Note**: If your job has parallel steps, CircleCI launches more than one VM